AbramRaafat/AbramRaafat_ALexEagles_Phase1_OOP/README.md

 # AbramRaafat_ALexEagles_Phase1_OOP

-> the gool of this task is to create a flight booking system.
+> the gool of this task is to create a flight booking system. <br/>
-> this task require the interaction between different systems and object OOP paradigm is preferred.
+> this task require the interaction between different systems so object OOP paradigm is preferred.

 Final note: When it comes to the actual booking system, I didn’t finish it since I have an exam in two days.
 However, you can still get a great insight into how the system works in the data generation file.